-Our carnivals started about 2.5 years ago when my sister had one as a combined party for my nephews.
+Our carnivals started about 2.5 years ago when my sister had a backyard carnival birthday party as a combined party for my nephews.
 About a year ago, my niece had a carnival for her birthday party.
 And then last summer I threw my first carnival as an end of the year party for my son’s class (they had been together for 2 years and it was a fantastic group!).
 So just a heads up that these pics are a combination of the two parties- some pics are mine and some are from my sister’s party!
 And I’ll also add, that most of these ideas are my sister’s and I just copied right along when it was time for me to host!

 I’ll start with the games.
 Most of our games had a “carnival booth” that started with a frame like this.
 We just used $1 plastic tablecloths in bright colors that we stapled to the front of it the day of the party.
 The large piece of wood sticking up is where we stapled the sign that named that booth.